 In the years that followed, arthroscopic lavage/debridement has remained a popular surgical option for arthritis, for reasons that can only be surmised.
 Arthroscopic lavage/debridement of course does nothing to the bone outside the joint (subchondral sclerosis, for example), and trimming the edges of the damaged articular cartilage does not normalize the remaining tissue (see Figure 5).
 Arthroscopy can be useful for treating mechanical symptoms such as locking and for removing symptomatic loose bodies.

 Total knee arthroplasty is an effective operation, but approximately 20% of patients will be disappointed with their results.
-Also, about 1% will suffer a severe complication (such as infection, blood clot or cardiovascular event); and about 0.1% will die.
-And to be sure, even a perfect result will not endure forever, as the prosthetic device is subject to mechanical failure and loosening over time.
+In addition, about 1% will suffer a severe complication (such as infection, blood clot or cardiovascular event), and approximately 0.1% will die in the peri-operative period.
+Even with an ideal operation, a perfect result will not endure forever, as the prosthetic device is subject to mechanical failure and loosening over time.
 Taken together, total knee arthroplasty should be reserved for older patients with end-stage arthritis, realistic expectations, and a willingness to assume the risks inherent in the operation.

 The treatment of rheumatoid arthritis is beyond the scope of this volume and the interested reader is directed to the 2021 American College of Rheumatology Guideline for the Treatment of Rheumatoid Arthritis [https://doi.org/10.1002/acr.24596].
-In brief, there are many effective medications, and patients who are treated early on in their course have fewer systematic complications and less joint damage.
+In brief, there are many effective medications for rheumatoid arthritis, and patients who are treated early in their course have fewer systematic complications and less joint damage.
 Beyond the traditional use of NSAID and corticosteroids, so-called disease-modifying antirheumatic drugs (DMARDs) can markedly suppress the disease.
 The knee arthritis itself can be treated with local injection, topical medicines, and physical therapy.

 Risk Factors and Prevention

-Risk factor for knee osteoarthritis include trauma, obesity and genetics.
+Risk factors for knee osteoarthritis include trauma, obesity and genetics.
 In general, these are not modifiable.
-Activity is not a risk factor, except to the extent that activity might be construed as a risk factor for trauma, which it turn can lead to arthritis.
-(Aging is a risk factor for arthritis, but dying before aging is worse.)
+Activity is not a risk factor, except to the extent that activity overall might be construed as a risk factor for trauma, which in turn can lead to arthritis.
+(Aging is a risk factor for arthritis, but dying before aging is usually worse.)